Hyperbolic band theory: Results and Discussion

+The fact that $\Sigma_g$ looks locally like an open set in $\mathbb C$ means that it is also possible to discuss complex-valued holomorphic functions $f$ on $\Sigma_g$; locally, they are holomorphic functions from $U$ to $\mathbb C$.
+Moreover, we have an associated notion of holomorphic one-form: these are the one-forms on $\Sigma_g$ that can be written locally as $\theta=fdz$, where $f$ is a holomorphic function on $\Sigma_g$.

-Restricting to the holomorphic one-forms, we generate the \emph{holomorphic cotangent bundle} of $\Sigma_g$, referred to frequently in algebraic geometry as the \emph{canonical line bundle}~\cite{Huybrechts}.
-(This bundle is a ``line'' bundle in the sense that, while its fibers are $2$-dimensional over $\mathbb R$, we have shifted to a complex point of view and they are in fact $1$-dimensional over $\mathbb C$.)
-A well-known result in algebraic geometry that follows from the Riemann-Roch theorem and Serre duality (e.g.,~\cite{Forster,Miranda}) is that the space of global holomorphic sections of $K$ is $g$-dimensional.
-In other words, there are $g$-many global, linearly independent, holomorphic one-forms $\theta_1,\dots,\theta_g$ on $\Sigma_g$.
+A well-known result in algebraic geometry that follows from the Riemann-Roch theorem and Serre duality (e.g.,~\cite{Forster,Miranda}) is that the global holomorphic one-forms on $\Sigma_g$ constitute a vector space of complex dimension $g$.
+In other words, there are $g$-many global, linearly independent, holomorphic one-forms $\theta_1,\dots,\theta_g$ on the Riemann surface.
 This is an algebraic interpretation of the genus that complements the topological one: rather than counting the number of holes, we think of $g$ as counting the number of independent one-forms --- a fact consistent with the reality that there is no global holomorphic one-form on the Riemann sphere other than $\theta=0$.